BrunoCasagrandeSelinger/BrunoCasagrandeSelinger/README.md

-### >>>>> Aspiring Full Stack Developer   -----   HyperionDev Full Stack Web Development Bootcamp<<<<<
+### >>>>> Aspiring Full Stack Developer / QA Tester <<<<<

 ## About Me

-I am currently enrolled in the HyperionDev Full Stack Web Development Bootcamp and am on track to graduate in June 2024.
-With my background in IT, I became curious about how coding and web development could improve efficiency in this field, particularly about streamlining analysis and reporting tasks.
-Through this exploration, I discovered the transformative potential of software to address real-world problems.
-I am thrilled at the prospect of leveraging my unique combination of web and software development skills to make a positive impact in the tech industry and embark on an exciting new career path.
+Motivated and detail-oriented Full Stack Web Developer with a background in IT and a strong passion for leveraging software development to improve efficiency in analysis and reporting tasks.
+Recently completed the HyperionDev Full Stack Web Development Bootcamp and currently pursuing a Bachelor's in Computer Science at Descomplica (UniAmerica).
+Dedicated to creating innovative, user-friendly applications that solve real-world problems and enhance business operations.